 Today, Lisa Emmick primarily concentrates on teaching and maintains a very busy private studio in Dallas, Texas.

 Her piano and flute students have earned awards and placement in festival and auditioned competitions.
-Former students have earned Degrees in Music or have found other ways to incorporate music into their lives by playing in their churches and communities.
+Former students have earned degrees in music, gone on to become professional musicians, or have found other ways to incorporate music into their lives by playing in their churches and communities.

 Since 1980, when she began teaching private piano and flute lessons, Mrs. Emmick has led numerous students of all ages to love, appreciate and proficiently play music, teaching specifically to the needs and goals of each student.